Read text from shipping labels, licenses, component markings, and damaged barcodes with integrated OCR capabilities on Datalogic scanners.

 Use Case 1: Fallback for Damaged Barcodes

-Configure SnapOCR with Scanning Policy set to "OCR and Barcode".
-When the scanner cannot decode a barcode, it automatically activates SnapOCR to capture the human-readable text, ensuring no disruption to workflow.
+Set the scanning policy in SnapOCR to "OCR and Barcode".
+When the scanner cannot decode a barcode, SnapOCR automatically activates to capture the human-readable text, ensuring there is no disruption to the workflow.

 Use Case 2: Dedicated OCR Trigger